d-khan/java/project/calendar/project.md

 ## Rubric
 - The video describes each section clearly and the corresponding Java code and SQL statements are submitted.
 (100%)
 - The video is submitted but not the code.
-(Score will be given based on the completed task).
+(Half marks will be given based on the completed task).
 - The code is uploaded but not working regardless of whether the video is submitted or not.
-(0 marks)
+(0 mark)